 Gulfem has over 20 years experience as a journalist.
 She worked as a full-time journalist for Cosmopolitan and ELLE magazines in Istanbul, Turkey and as Overseas Correspondent for FHM magazine in the UK alongside a career initially in banking and now, in education.

-For the last eight years, she has been working for a leading Examination and Awarding Body.
+For the last ten years, she has been working for a leading Examination and Awarding Body.
 She is currently managing a project looking for ways of teaching GCSE and A-level qualifications with a wider focus on equality, diversity and inclusion.
 Linked to this project, she is developing a series of teacher training events.

 Gulfem is so excited to be volunteering as part of the editorial team for Words & Pictures.
 She can’t wait to share her experience and learn from others.
-As her eight-year-old son would say after a playdate, "Thank you for having me!"
+As her nine-year-old son would say after a playdate, "Thank you for having me!"

 Deputy Editor